Z for San Diego Zoo

 The zoo is one of those must go places you should put on your bucket list.
 Allow two or more days to visit Balboa Park where the zoo is located.
 We parked the car and did not even make it to the zoo the first day because of the interesting places to visit in the park.
 There are 17 major museums, performing arts venues, beautiful gardens and more, in addition to the zoo.
 We easily filled in a day walking around mainly looking at the buildings and gardens.
 We checked out a few of the museums however you need more than one day to looks inside each.

 The California Building, home to the San Diego Museum of Man is mentioned more than any other San Diego structure in architecture books.
-The hybrid design, mixing Plateresque, Baroque, Churrigueresque, and Rococo, Gothic, and Spanish-Colonial, creates a totally unique building.
-(Pictures-mine, text see source.)
+The hybrid design, mixing Plateresque, Baroque, Churrigueresque, Rococo, Gothic, and Spanish-Colonial, creates a totally unique building.
+(Pictures-mine, text see the source.)

 View my #GenealogyPhotoADay on Instagram.
 Feel free to follow me.

-The 2017 A to Z Blogging Challenge is based on my genealogy posts for #GenealogyPhotoADay (some days, not everyday) on Instagram.
+The 2017 A to Z Blogging Challenge is based on my genealogy posts for #GenealogyPhotoADay (some days, not every day) on Instagram.
 I will be using past daily prompts starting with the appropriate letter.
 See more 2017 A to Z posts.